 Seldom do we just catch random tiny snippets from here and there,

 and over time, (hopefully?) understand the plot and the characters.

 (a ‘movie trailer‘ method of reading or presenting the Bible)

 Should the Bible be read or taught any differently

 if we genuinely desire to understand and treasure it fully?

 Its preferable that bible study resources reinforce a structured approach, i.e.

-… rather than start with the premise of an application in mind, … or some introductory notes/story, … or a video presentation,
+… rather than start with the premise of an application or conclusion in mind, … or some introductory notes/story, … or a video,

 and then later add snippets of Bible verses to backup or ‘legitmize’ the point.